Wilkes County, North Carolina: Government and politics

 Since the American Civil War, Wilkes County has been heavily Republican, owing to its strong Unionist sentiment during the war, which partly stemmed from its rocky and infertile soil unsuited for plantation farming.
 The last Democratic presidential candidate to carry Wilkes County was Andrew Jackson in 1832.
 The Whig Party dominated politics in the county from 1836 until its dissolution in the middle 1850s.
 Since the formation of the Republican Party in 1854, Wilkes County has voted Republican in every election bar three: in 1856 it voted for "Know-Nothing" Millard Fillmore, in 1860 for Constitutional Unionist John Bell, and in 1912 for Progressive Theodore Roosevelt.

-The primary governing body of Wilkes County follows a council–manager government format with a five-member Board of Commissioners and the County Manager.
-The current County Manager is John Yates.
-The current Commissioners are: Keith Elmore (chairman), Gary D. Blevins (Vice-chairman), David Gambill, Gary L. Blevins, and Eddie Settle.
+The primary governing body of Wilkes County follows a council–manager government format with a five-member board of commissioners and county manager.
+The current county manager is John Yates.
+As of 2024, the current commissioners are: Casey Joe Johnson (chairman), Bill Sexton (vice chairman), Giddeon Keith Elmore, Stoney Greene, and Greg Minton.

 Wilkes County is a member of the regional High Country Council of Governments.

-In the North Carolina General Assembly, Wilkes is represented by Deanna Ballard in district 36 in the North Carolina State Senate, and by Sarah Stevens in district 90 and Jeffery Elmore in district 94 in the State House.
+In the North Carolina General Assembly, Wilkes is represented by Eddie Settle in North Carolina Senate's 36th district, and by Sarah Stevens in the 90th district and Jeffery Elmore in the 94th district of the North Carolina House of Representatives.

-In the US Senate, the county is represented by Richard Burr and Thom Tillis.
-Wilkes is entirely in the Fifth District of the US House, represented by Virginia Foxx.
+In the US Senate, the county is represented by Ted Budd and Thom Tillis.
+Wilkes is entirely in North Carolina's 5th congressional district of the United States House of Representatives, represented by Virginia Foxx.

 Wilkes County's economic struggles since 2000, and the county's strong support for Donald Trump in the 2016 presidential election and after, has led to Wilkes being prominently featured in numerous stories and articles by national news media outlets such as The New York Times, NBC News, PBS NewsHour, U.S. News & World Report, and MSNBC.
+In 2024, Wilkes County failed to give at least 20% to the Democratic candidate for the first time in history.